greenriver/hmis-warehouse/docs/adr/0003-warehouse-frontend-modernization.md

    - Clear upgrade path documented by Bootstrap team
    - Can reuse existing components and patterns with minimal changes
    - Strong focus on backward compatibility in Bootstrap 5
-   - Stimulus provides more structured approach to JavaScript
+   - Stimulus provides more structured andapproach to JavaScript
    - Better alignment with Rails ecosystem and future direction
-   - Improved testability through Stimulus controllers

 **Negative:**
    - Less flexible than utility-first approaches such as tailwind